samlown/json-bl/README.md

           }
         }
       },
-      "invoice": {
+      "body": {
-        /* .... */

       }
     }

 ### Header

-The JBL Document header is used to provide the reader, human or computer, to determine relevant information about how to interpret the rest of the document.
+The JSON-BL Document header is used to provide the reader, human or computer, relevant information about how to interpret the rest of the document.

 ### Security and Data Integrity

-Unlike many other standards that address data security through patches or additional standards, data integrity and security are required features for any JBL implementation.
+Unlike many other standards that address data security through patches or additional standards, data integrity and security are required features for any JSON-BL implementation.

 #### Preparing the Document for Hashing